webfixlab/product-role-rules/readme.txt

 **FEATURES**

 * New!
-WooCommerce High-Performance Order Storage (HPOS) enabled
-* All product types supported
+Improved custom themes and plugins support
 * Dynamic pricing for different user roles and non-registered visitors
+* Filter products by category and type.
+* Simple, variable and grouped products support
+* Hide price and add placeholder text
+* Add new user roles
 * Disable role based pricing temporarily
-* Hide price and add placeholder text
-* Add new roles

 **SEE THE DEMO**

 https://www.youtube.com/watch?v=xytsfBndYoA

 **PRO**
+* NEW!
+Flash sale notice based on schedule
+* Discount tiers and it's views.
+* Schedule support.
+* Cart quantity message for product page.
+* Dynamically remove items from the cart if price is hidden.
 * Maximum and minimum quantity support - **[Get PRO](https://webfixlab.com/plugins/role-based-pricing-woocommerce/)**

 == Installation ==